Measuring the photo-ionization rate, neutral fraction and mean free path of HI ionizing photons at $4.9 \leq z \leq 6.0$ from a large sample of XShooter and ESI spectra: Results

 The dark gaps in spectra correspond to relatively neutral regions along the sightlines whereas the location of transmission spikes are sensitive to ionized (or under-dense) regions along the sightlines.
 Thus, the statistics derived from transmission spikes is complementary to the dark gap statistics.
 The transmission spikes are usually described by height, width and location parameters.
 The height of the transmission spikes is mainly sensitive to the mean and fluctuations in the ionizing radiation field.
 The width of the transmission spikes is sensitive to the temperature of the IGM.
 The resolution of the observed and simulated spectra used in this work is not sufficient to resolve the transmission spike widths \citep[see][for a detailed discussion on resolving transmission spikes]{gaikwad2020}.
 Hence in this work we mainly focus on comparing the height distribution from simulations with observations.
 Following \citet{gaikwad2020}, we decompose the transmission spikes into multi-component Voigt profiles.
 We fit the inverted flux with Voigt profiles using \viper \citep[][]{gaikwad2017b}.
 We calculate the pseudo Column Density Distribution Function (pCDDF) from the observations and simulations as explained in \S\ref{subsec:ly-alpha-statistics}.
 We use only \xshooter spectra for comparison of the pCDDF from simulations and models. \figref{fig:cddf-comparison} compares the pCDDF of our best fit model with that from the observations.
 The turnover seen in the observed pCDDF at low \logaNHI is due to the incompleteness that has not been accounted for in the simulations and observations.
 The uncertainty in the pCDDF is calculated from 1000 mocks.
 As before, each mock has the same redshift path length as the observations in each redshift bin. \figref{fig:cddf-comparison} shows that the uncertainty in the pCDDF is larger at higher redshift.
 This is because the transmission spikes occur less frequently at high redshift and the uncertainty is dominated by Poisson statistics.
 Our best fit models are consistent with observations within $1 \sigma$ in all the redshift bins.
 The shape of the pCDDF is significantly different for uniform UVB models and fails to match the observations at $z \geq 5.7$.
 At lower redshift $z<5.7$, the pCDDF from uniform UVB is in relatively good agreement with the observations.
+However, we can not conclude from this that reionization is completed by $z \sim 5.7$.
+The transmission spikes probe only the ionized (or under-dense) regions.
+Our definition of the end of reionization based on the \taueffHI distribution uses the information of transmission spikes as well as dark gaps and is more robust.

 The best fit \LmfpHI, \GHIavg, \fHIavg parameter model that matches the observed \taueffHI distribution, also reproduces the observed dark gap statistics and the pseudo-Column Density Distribution Function (pCDDF).
 This consistency of our best fit model with the two additional statistics suggest that our \LmfpHI, \GHIavg and \fHIavg \measurements are robust and reasonably accurate.